nayon-kumar/hire-hub-client/README.md

-This is a [Next.js] project bootstrapped with
+This is a [Next.js] project bootstrapped

 ## Getting Started